Common metrics in mental health research

 What we expect from researchers who will be collecting new data on mental health outcomes.

-Without objective measures of mental health, we rely on collecting self-reported data to advance mental health science.
+Without objective measures of mental health, we rely on collecting subjective, often self-reported data regarding people's thoughts, feelings, and behaviour to advance mental health science.
 However, this process of reporting is done inconsistently across studies and with a variety of different measures.

-Currently, we have identified and agreed measures for child and adult depression and anxiety, and adult functioning.
-We have also commissioned a supplier both to help review the implementation of these common metrics and to facilitate selection of measures for psychosis.
+We have identified and agreed measures for child and adult depression and anxiety, and adult functioning.
+We are looking at ways of providing the information researchers need to implement these common metrics, and of facilitating selection of further essential metrics.

 What we expect from researchers we fund